Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 #### Ki Casting

+You can draw upon your Ki to augment and regain your elemental powers.

+***Changing Cantrip.*** As a Bonus Action you can expend 1 Focus Points to replace one of this feature's cantrips with another cantrip of your choice from the Wu Jen spell list.

-You can draw upon your Ki to regain your elemental powers.
-As a Bonus Action on your turn, you can expend a number of Focus Points equal to your Spell Slot Level to regain one of your expended Wu Jen spell slots.
+***Restoring Spell Slots.*** As a Bonus Action on your turn, you can expend a number of Focus Points equal to your Spell Slot Level to regain one of your expended Wu Jen spell slots.

 ##### Wu Jen Spellcasting